Morgan Stanley

 8. Practice the Interview

 It's human nature to be nervous, but practicing for your interview will help enormously.
-Know your resume and have specifics ready to share so you don't stumble or provide vague responses.
-Come up with one or two achievements from your time at each of your previous employers and rehearse your answers to the most common interview questions with your family or friends.
+Rehearse your answers to the most common interview questions with your family or friends.
 Think about how to tell your story and how your skills, learned both in and out of the workforce, are particularly suited to the position.

 9. Know Your Industry and the Players

 Know what’s happening in your desired industry and research the main players.
-Visit their websites, read articles about them and make time to research each company's culture.
-Morgan Stanley, for example, seeks candidates who not only have the right skill set but also believe in our firm's core values.
+Visit their websites, read articles about them and make time to research their culture and core values.
+Morgan Stanley, for example, seeks candidates who not only have the right skill-set but will also thrive in the firm’s culture.

 10. Don’t Undersell Yourself

-Your time away from work is meaningful and helped shape who you are today.
-If you’re looking to go back to your old career, then apply to jobs that match the skills and competencies of your last position while casting your exerience out of the workforce in the most compelling way possible.
-And if you are looking to broaden your horizons, present your previous experience, both traditional and not, as something that adds to your value as a candidate and be ready to demostrate your passion for moving into a new area.
+If you’re looking to go back to your old career, then apply to jobs that match the skills and competencies of your last position.
+And if you are looking to broaden your horizons, present your previous working experience as something that brings added value to the new position you are seeking.

 Learn more about Morgan Stanley's Return to Work program.